Sanjeev Bhaskar: Recognition and awards

+On 26 July 2019, Bhaskar was awarded an honorary doctorate by the University of Sussex in recognition of his ten years as chancellor.

 Personal life

 In January 2005, Bhaskar married comedian Meera Syal in Lichfield, Staffordshire.
 They have a son, Shaan, who was born at the Portland Hospital on 2 December 2005.

-In February 2009 Bhaskar and other entertainers wrote an open letter to The Times protesting against the trial of leaders of the Baháʼí Faith then being held in Iran.
+In February 2009, Bhaskar and other entertainers wrote an open letter to The Times protesting against the trial of leaders of the Baháʼí Faith then being held in Iran.
+He is a Liverpool Football Club supporter.

 Politics

 Before the 2010 general election Bhaskar was one of 48 celebrities who signed a letter warning against Conservative Party policy towards the BBC.